luxinator/STL-Viewer/Readme.md

 	* ` -s [FILE] ` to save the loaded file as ASCII STL
 	* ` -S [FILE ` to save the loaded file as Binray STL

+The window_Gl class responds to key and mouse events. pressing `p` will change to polygon view pressing `i` will *invert* the lighting direction.
+The `w,a,s,d` keys will move the camera.
+The mouse wheel will move you forward and backward and moving with left mouse button pressed wil rotate the camera pressing the right button and moving will strafe.

 It is possible to use the program as a ASCII to binary convert and vice versa